↑

 How to Butterfly Pork Tenderloin

-Butterfly pork tenderloin: Use a sharp knife to cut the tenderloin through the center, lengthwise.
-Cut almost all the way to the other side, but NOT all the way in half!
+2. To butterfly pork tenderloin: Use a sharp knife to cut the tenderloin through the center, lengthwise but NOT all the way in half!
 The goal here is to be able to butterfly the tenderloin, or open it like a book.
-Repeat this process with the second tenderloin.

 How to Stuff Pork Tenderloin

-Wrap the pork in bacon: Wrap each tenderloin in half a pound of bacon, overlapping each strip slightly so that they stay in place while baking.
+• When wrapping the pork, do overlap each strip slightly so that they stay in place while baking.
 Make sure to tuck in the loose ends of bacon under the previous ones to keep everything in place.

 How to Cook Stuffed Pork Tenderloin

-Place onto the baking sheet: Place the bacon wrapped pork tenderloins onto a rimmed baking sheet.
-It needs to be large enough to fit them comfortably.
+1. Use a baking sheet what is large enough to fit both pork tenderloins comfortably.
 Insert the leave-in meat thermometer probe into the center of the thickest part of the larger tenderloin to safely track the temperature.

-Bake stuffed pork: Bake the pork tenderloins at 400° for 45-50 minutes, until the internal temperature reaches approximately 145°F. Once fully cooked, take out the tenderloins, and let them rest on the cutting board before slicing for about 10 minutes.
+2. Bake the pork tenderloins at 400°F for 45-50 minutes, until the internal temperature reaches approximately 145°F. Once fully cooked, take out the tenderloins, and let them rest on the cutting board before slicing for about 10 minutes.

 Tips for the Best Stuffed Pork Tenderloin